compmem/smile/docs/index.rst

 ::

-    >> python hello.py -s TestSubject
+    >> python hello.py -s SubjectID

-This would create a full screen window that was black with the words **Hello, World!** in white across the center of the screen, and just like that we are SMILEing!
+This program creates a full-screen window with a black background and the words **Hello, World!** in white text in the center--just like that, we are SMILEing!

 Now let us go through our SMILE experiment line by line and see what each of them does.